ritikjainx/E-Commerce-App/README.md

 # Needs_App - an Ecommerce UI App

-I am making an An Ecommerce App using Flutter.
+Made an An Ecommerce UI App using Flutter.

 **final screens also uploaded in screens folder**